dobriban/Topics-In-Modern-Statistical-Learning/README.md

 ## Lectures

 Lectures 1-8: Introduction, Conformal Prediction, Calibration.
 Presented by Edgar Dobriban.
+[Notes](https://github.com/dobriban/Topics-In-Modern-Statistical-Learning/blob/master/Notes/stat_991_handwritten_notes.pdf).
+Caveat: handwritten and may be hard to read.
+To be typed up in the future.

 Lecture 9 onwards: student presentations.